ZeissIQS/zeiss-inspect-addon-api/doc/howtos/stages/stages.md

 # Working with stages

 > Abstract: Stages are used in ZEISS INSPECT for comparing inspections results of the same nominal part but different actual meshes.
-In ZEISS INSPECT Correlate, stages are uses for 3D image series.
+In ZEISS INSPECT Correlate, stages are used for 3D image series.
 This section provides some basic information about using stages in Add-ons and shows typical applications of Python scripts for working with stages.

 Stage reference
 : The ZEISS INSPECT internal reference to a stage